Australian Gas Networks regulatory framework review 2021-2026

 The next regulatory period is 1 July 2021 – 30 June 2026.

-The Commission is seeking feedback on a Draft Decision on the review of its regulatory framework for Australian Gas Networks.
+The Commission has made a Final Decision on the review of its regulatory framework for Australian Gas Networks (AGN).

-- continue the current quarterly monitoring and reporting regime will be retained.
-The regime requires AGN to monitor and report quarterly on several metrics, against three performance indicators: responsiveness to the leaks and emergencies telephone number, responsiveness to public reporting of gas leaks, and trends in unplanned interruptions.
+- The current monitoring and reporting regime will be retained.
+The regime requires AGN to monitor and report quarterly on several metrics, against three performance indicators: responsiveness to the leaks and emergencies telephone number, responsiveness to public reports of gas leaks, and trends in unplanned interruptions.
 This reporting regime provides transparency over key areas of AGN’s service and reliability, and will establish a basis for future performance benchmarking if required.

 - The Commission has made minor amendments to each of AGN’s regulatory instruments to improve clarity and alignment with the national framework.
 This will reduce duplication, enhance clarity, remove redundancy, and harmonise jurisdictional requirements with those of the national gas legislative framework.
-These do not materially change Australian Gas Networks’ regulatory obligations.
+These amendments do not result in any material changes to AGN’s regulatory obligations.